Jebin123Rufus/Red-Teaming-Writeups/THM-Hard/EL-Bandito.md

 /admin-flag
 ```

-Using the exact same smuggling technique, requests were crafted to retrieve the contents of both endpoints.
+Using the same smuggling technique, requests were crafted to retrieve the contents of both endpoints.

 ### `/admin-creds` Response